-CPS Capital Pty Ltd (CPS) is committed to providing you with the highest levels of client service.
-We recognise that your privacy is very important to you.
+CPS Capital Group Pty Ltd (CPS) is committed to providing you with a high level of client service and We recognise that your privacy is very important to you.

-The Privacy Act 1988 sets out a number of Australian Privacy Principals.
+The Privacy Act 1988 sets out a number of Australian Privacy Principles.
 Our aim is to both support and ensure that we comply with these principles.
-Further information on privacy in Australia may be obtained by visiting the website of the Australian Information Commissioner www.oaic.gov.au
+Further information on privacy in Australia can be obtained by visiting the website of the Australian Information Commissioner www.oaic.gov.au

 CPS is required to meet particular legislative and regulatory requirements.
 In order to provide investment advice to you, we are required to collect certain personal information from you.

-As an organisation we are subject to certain legislative and regulatory requirements which necessitate us to collect and hold personal information about you, including s945A of the Corporations Act
+As a financial services organisation, we are subject to certain legislative and regulatory requirements which necessitate us to obtain personal information about you, including s961B of the Corporations Act.

 - your name, contact details, date of birth, tax file number